 The project is founded by Trafikverket.
 Project partners are KTH, Trafik Stockholm and Sweco.

 The Future Mobility project is a project carried out in cooperation with local actors in Norrköping, Sweden.
 The project consists of two parts.
 The first covers fusion of participatory sensing data with cellular network signaling data.
 The second part covers traffic management based on the sensing data, in the areas of private and commercial traffic.
+Read more on the FT page.

 The project is founded by the Norrköing municipality.
 Project partners are Geotelix, Ericsson, SICS and Trafikverket.

 The project is a continuation of the project "Travel demand estimation based on cellular network data" (MODE), that ended in December 2016.
 Within the project, key functionalities for efficient management of cellular network data have been developed and evaluated based on operator data.
 The project has developed one of few platforms in the world for analysis of large amounts of cellular network data for transport applications.
 For the continuation project, a mobile operator together with more end users are joining the consortium, which now constitutes an internationally unique competence in the intersection of cellular networks, traffic modelling and big data analytics.
 The aim is to achieve both fundamentally new understanding of mobility patterns as well as a product that offers access to estimated travel demand.
+Read more on the MOFT page.

 The project will focus on a number of unexplored applications of dynamically estimated mobility patterns.
 The applicatrions are highly prioritized by the end users of the project: 1) Public transport planning, 2) Traffic management, 3) ex-post evaluation of infrastructure investments, 4) estimation of long distance travels, and 5) ride sharing potential of Mobility as a Service (MaaS).